codewthamna/codewthamna/README.md

 **🚀 What I Do :**
 Build small and practical projects.
 Create and improve websites+APPS.
-Learn by experimenting and debugging
+Learn by experimenting and debugging.
-Explore how systems communicate and stay secure
+Explore how systems communicate and stay secure.

 **🎯 Hobbies**
 Chess ♟️  • Cooking 🍳   • Reading about technology